 - Step 1.
 Complete the NRTR document using the latest NRTR Guidance and Template at the time the Scope of Work is finalized. - Step 2.
-Draft NRTRs will be submitted and reviewed in the following manner: - For NRTRs produced by ECAP staff: ECAP Project Manager will submit Draft NRTR and Microstation WEX file to a peer and then the ECAP Regional Manager with appropriate review sheet. - For NRTRs outsourced through the ECAP On-Call contract: The consultant will submit electronic PDF copy of the Draft NRTR including their QA/QC sheet and the Microstation WEX file to the Regional Manager.
-The Regional Manager will forward the Draft NRTR to the ECAP Project Manager.
-The ECAP Project Manager and the Regional Manager will review the NRTR.
+Draft NRTRs will be submitted and reviewed in the following manner: - For NRTRs produced by ECAP staff: ECAP Environmental Coordinator will submit Draft NRTR and Microstation WEX file to a peer and then the ECAP Regional Manager for review. - For NRTRs outsourced through ECAP: The consultant will upload an electronic PDF copy of the Draft NRTR including their QA/QC sheet and the Microstation WEX file to the NCDOT Preconstruction site under the Consultant Submittals topic under the Natural Environment discipline (do not tag any consultant submittals as key documents), and submit an "NRTR/NRTR Addendum Review" request via ETRACS.
+(The draft JD package can be included with the draft NRTR for review or submitted separately if appropriate.)
+The ECAP Environmental Coordinator and the Regional Manager will review the NRTR.
 If time allows, an additional peer review can be added.
-Comments will be provided to the consultant in the PDF. - For NRTRs outsourced as part of a larger Project Delivery contract: The consultant will submit an electronic PDF copy of the Draft NRTR including their QA/QC sheet and Microstation WEX file to the appropriate PDPM.
-The PDPM will then submit the Draft NRTR via ETRACS to ECAP for review.
-The ECAP Project manager and the Regional Manager will review the NRTR.
-If time allows, an additional peer review can be added.
-Comments will be provided to the consultant in the PDF.
+Comments (if needed) will be provided to the consultant in the PDF. - For Division managed projects: The Draft NRTR should be submitted to the NCDOT Division contact you are working with.